dschnitzler14/lunchlectures/FAQ.md

 # I want to join the Lectures at Lunch team!
 Great!
 But: there is no money in this.
 This is entirely a labour of love, so I'm afraid there is no compensation, but for the warm fuzzy feeling of doing something cool.
 If that is okay with you, then the good news is that this is absolutely a CV booster!
 We're always looking for people to help out and support, so if you are interested in doing so, please email use at [{{site.email}}](mailto:{{site.email}})!

+At the moment, I have used "us" and "we" throughout this website and on socials.
+I am not trying to trick you or make you think that this is a bigger enterprise than it actually is.
+It is more of a hopeful "us" as I would very much like some team members!

 # Can I get an email reminder?
 Yes!
 You can sign up to the mailing list here, where you will get a monthly email outlining the upcoming talks.
 We promise - no spam!